You might think by referring to our scriptures like Ramayana, Mahabharata, and other Puranas, etc..

 VYASATHEERTHA/ VYASARAYA

 Vyasa Theertha is considered as the incarnation of Prahlad in Kali yuga, who was believed to be born in 1447 or around 1460.
-He was a saint who belonged to Sri Madhvacharya's Guru parampara and he was a poet and vaggeyakara.
-He also performed as the main priest [Pradhana Archaka] of the Tirumala Tirupathi Temple for 12 years.
+He was a scholar who belonged to Sri Madhvacharya's Guru parampara and he was also a poet and vaggeyakara.
+He performed as the main priest [Pradhana Archaka] of the Tirumala Tirupathi Temple for 12 years.

 Vyasa Theertha and King Sri Krishnadevaraya: